Interstate 75 in Florida: Alligator Alley

 The Alligator Alley segment of I-75 extends from a toll plaza just east of Naples to an interchange with I-595 and the Sawgrass Expressway (SR 869) in Sunrise just west of Fort Lauderdale.
 The highway previously existed as a two-lane tollway connecting the two coasts of Florida.
 Initially known as the Everglades Parkway (SR 84), it opened for traffic on February 11, 1968, after four years of construction.
 Built by H. L. Mills Construction Company, it had been called the most controversial roadway ever built in Florida during its initial construction.
 The name "Alligator Alley" was given by the American Automobile Association (AAA) while it was being planned as they believed it would be useless to cars and merely an "alley for alligators".
 As alligators frequent the waterways beside the road, and occasionally the roadway itself, the nickname developed a literal meaning.
 The state moved to officially adopt the "Alligator Alley" name in August 1966.

 As a two-lane road, Alligator Alley suffered from poor construction and environmental planning.
 It was also notorious for high-speed accidents, including both head-on collisions and collisions with wildlife.
 The need to improve the road was one of the factors considered in the decision to reroute I-75 onto Alligator Alley, which was rebuilt as a four-lane Interstate Highway between 1986 and 1992.
 Many bridges and culverts designed to let water and wildlife pass underneath the roadway and permit the natural flow of the Everglades' waters were built as part of the upgrade.
 This helped to reduce the environmental impact of the highway, especially upon the severely endangered Florida panther.
 The completion of the converted Alligator Alley was the final link of the I-75 extension.
 The segment was signed I-75 on November 25, 1992, completing the highway from Miami to Sault Ste.
 Marie, Michigan.

+On August 3, 2026, Alligator Alley ceased cash collection and became an all-electronic toll road.

 Recent history

-In 1999, the East Toll Plaza was converted to only serving northbound traffic, while the West toll plaza was converted to serving only southbound traffic.
+In May 1999, the East Toll Plaza was converted to serve only northbound traffic, while the West Toll Plaza was converted to serve only southbound traffic.
 This was done to reduce congestion.

-In January 2000, the west end toll plaza of Alligator Alley was dedicated to the memory of Edward J. Beck, a toll collector who was murdered on the job on January 30, 1974.
+In January 2000, the West Toll Plaza of Alligator Alley was dedicated to the memory of Edward J. Beck, a toll collector who was murdered on the job on January 30, 1974.

-FDOT transitioned existing interchange exit numbers on all Interstate Highways from sequential exits to mileage-based exits in January 2002.
+In January 2002, FDOT transitioned existing interchange exit numbers on all Interstate Highways from sequential exits to mileage-based exits.

-In April 2008, FDOT proposed a 72 mi section of road to be leased to private operators.
+In April 2008, FDOT proposed leasing a 72 mi section of road to private operators.
 The additional revenue the state would receive was one of primary motives to privatize this section of Alligator Alley.
 However, the motion failed in May 2009 when no bids were received that met the required terms.

 In fall 2016, a six-lane widening was completed between Sumter Boulevard and North River Road.